 Wool enjoys quite the reputation for its comfort and coziness.
 There's no way to deny the material's inherent winter context, and it's so versatile that it can easily be worn as a light layer during fall and spring.
 If you're in the market for a piece of women's outerwear to keep you toasty on the chilliest days of the year, look no further than a wool coat.
+Need some slippers?
+Try a pair of wool slippers.
 What makes wool so warm, wonderful and worthy of your wardrobe?
 Consider these advantages.

 Forget any other material if you're looking for something that actually keeps you warm when temperatures start to drop.
 Wool insulates like nothing else, thanks to its ability to trap air between your body and its fibers.
 You'll feel especially snug when it's freezing outside, but the real beauty of wool is that it's temperature-friendly.
 The material pulls moisture away from the surface of your skin, so your body temperature is regulated throughout the day.
 Even when it's warm outside and you're wearing a light wool layer, you won't have to worry about sweating it out.
 Humidity evaporates through wool, so you're left feeling cool even if the temperature soars.
 How's that for a smart garment?